LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ## The new PCS vs the old CSAT Survey

 On channels such as web messaging and In-app messaging there is already an existing survey solution where a single CSAT question can be presented to the consumer when the conversation ends.
-If a brand chooses to shift from the old CSAT survey to the new Post Conversation Survey, it is possible to keep both types of surveys working simultaneously with the following logic:
+If a brand chooses to shift from the old CSAT survey to the new post conversation survey, it is possible to keep both types of surveys working simultaneously with the following logic:

 * If both PCS and Old CSAT are enabled, PCS gets the priority and the old CSAT question won’t be displayed.
 * If the conversation ends on a device that doesn’t support PCS (for example an app running SDK v3.2 or lower) then the old CSAT question may appear, assuming it was configured to appear.